pifroggi/vs_align/README.md

 > - If clip has vastly different brightness or colors, make ref roughly match.

 > [!TIP]
-> __Usage without Vapoursynth:__ Now also usable in the image processing program chaiNNer via the "Align Image to Reference" node.
+> __Usage without VapourSynth:__ Now also usable in the image processing program chaiNNer via the "Align Image to Reference" node.
 Needed is the [nightly build](https://github.com/chaiNNer-org/chaiNNer-nightly/releases/) 2025-03-12 or newer.

 <br />